teahaz/teahaz-server/docs/api.md

 send reply message
 ------------------

-Exactly the same as send message, but you have to specify a `replyID` which has to be a valid uuid of a previos message.
+Sending a message reply is largely the same as sending a standard message, other than a few key differences:

+- You need to specify a `replyID`.
+This ID should be the messageID of an existing message.
+- The message `type` has to be `reply-text`

+The returned data should reflect these differences as well.